ManuelBCU/An-lisis-twitter-pol-ticos/README.md

 # How did I do it?
 ## Spanish politicians Twitter accounts, a lexical analysis.
 ### This is the article: https://manuelbcu.github.io/An-lisis-twitter-pol-ticos/
 Spain faces its 14th general elections on April 28.
-In this article I analyze the twitter account of the principle candidates, locating the main topic of the campaign and finding the differences and similiarities in their discourses.
+In this article I analyze the twitter account of the main candidates, locating the most treated topics over the campaign and finding the differences and similiarities in their discourses.

 ## Using the Twitter API to scrape tweets.

 To access the Twitter information, the first thing you need is an API key.
 This will allow you to locate the tweets and extract them to analyze them.
-Getting an api key from twitter is very [simple](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html) and you will need it to get access to Twitter information with your Python code.
+Getting an api key from Twitter is very [simple](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html) and you will need it to get access to Twitter information with your Python code.
 Once you have your key you can start writing your code.

 ## Writing the code on Python
 To start writing the code on Python the first thing to do is installing the needed libraries.
 In this case, we are going to use sys, csv and tweepy.
 Tweepy is a very good library to scrape information from Twitter and it has a lot of different functions.
 In this case we are going to extract tweets and retweets, but if you need to do something else you can get all the information on its [website](https://www.tweepy.org/).